sgillespie/lambda-calculus/README.md

     zero: λ f x. x
     succ: λ n f x. f (n f x)

 We have defined natural numbers inductively, using two cases.
+Zero is defined exactly as we did earlier, and it's successor, which essentially means n + 1.
+Every natural can be composed using those two functions.
+For example, we can achieve the number 2, by using only zero and successor.

+    2 = succ (succ zero)
+      = (λ n f x. f (n f x)) ((λ n f x. f (n f x)) λ f x. x) = λ f x. f (f x)

 # References
 1. [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
 Wikipedia: The Free Encyclopedia